JMDKC/artangled-hugo/content/posts/2024-11-10-pistoletto-robilant.md

 ![Michelangelo Pistoletto at Robilant + Voena (installation view)](/pistoletto-robilant-2.jpg)

 It’s not all about the composition though.
 Pistoletto’s original trick still works - explaining why he’s still showing in this lovely space six decades after getting started.
-I looked into the funkily patterned glass and saw myself, in my winter’s coat and hat, clutching a press release.
+When I looked into the mirrored glass, I saw myself.
+Six years older, in my winter’s coat and hat, clutching a press release.

 Just as I did in 2018, I took some interesting selfies.
 This time around, I noticed that my phone case matched the colour of one of the canvases.
 Then I dropped the camera, and looked at myself.
 Still me.
 It’s what he knew I’d do.